jules2689/trudeau/trudeau/2020-04-19/post_news.md

 Saying that thanks people in the area and police for following instructions saying that the suspect in an active shooter investigation is in custody.
 We're told there are multiple victims.
 Shaina luck is live in great village, not far from where the events unfolded.
-What can you tell US
+What can you tell us?